Halozzee/QuikSync/README.md

 How to use it
 ========================
 ### Now it's only local network tested!

+First, you have to install it:
+1. Download .zip of the latest release.
+2. Extract files.
+3. Start setup file.

+After that you has to be pretty much ready to go.
+If something wrong with the app - make sure to post issue in the issues tab.
+I'll fix this ASAP.

 Since now, it's much simplier than it was before.
 If you dont get something - write it in issues but first - check out the GIF instructions!